zampou-code/zampou-code/README.md

 <section align="center">
 <hr />
-Last update on Wed Jun 10 2026
+Last update on Thu Jun 11 2026

-**205 day before 2027 ⏱** days before new years
+**204 day before 2027 ⏱** days before new years

-🤖 This README.md is updated with wickedness, by Zbot ❤️
+🤖 This README.md is updated with cruelty, by Zbot ❤️
 </section>